paulstringer/OCSlimProject/README.md

 ## 2. Add 'Acceptance Tests' Targets to your Project

+>You will need to have installed both Node.js (via Homebrew works best) and ios-sim to run iOS based Acceptance Tests

 ###Creating an 'Acceptance Tests' target is the next step.
 After following this step your ready to begin writing acceptance tests.

 * Add an 'AcceptanceTests' target to your Project using the 'Acceptance Tests' templates installed under 'Test' templates.
 (Templates are available for both iOS and OS X.).
 OS X targets run faster, iOS targets allow you to use classes with dependancies on UIKit.